BMW S63/S63TU Turbo Upgrade Guide

 4. Pure Turbos Stage 1 Turbochargers

 Lastly, we are also going to mention another option made by Pure Turbos which consists of a Stage 1 upgrade package for existing S63 turbochargers.
-This package includes an upgraded billet compressor wheel, heavy-duty large pad thrust upgrades, and balanced high-speed VSR, and the entire package is precisely machined using a CNC machine.
+This package includes an upgraded billet compressor wheel, heavy-duty large pad thrust upgrades, and balanced high-speed VSR.

 This package also includes sending your existing units right after purchasing (no deposit needed) or waiting until your new units arrive (with a deposit that will be returned after receiving your existing turbos).